databrew/traveldash/README.md

 ## Database set-up

+(The below should no longer be relevant, now that we are all using the same db on AWS)

+(For using local dump sent by Soren, `devnew`)

 ### Setting up the development database

 The development database is resembles the production database, but is named `dev` rather than `ARL`.
 To set up the database from scratch, take the following steps: